University of Oxford,

-Project Title: Elucidating how the brain develops from stem cells using revolutionary imaging technologies at single molecule and cell resolutions
+Project Title: Elucidating how the brain develops, in health and disease, from stem cells using revolutionary imaging technologies at single molecule and cell resolutions

 Department(s)/Organisation(s): Biochemistry, Engineering, Oxford